 Thailand Island Hopping Boat Trip from Krabi

-We finally made our booking with Nang An Travel & Tour for a 5 island tour.
-We almost went with a 7 island tour and were so glad we didn’t!
-Our tour included Vikings Cave, Maya Bay, Monkey Beach, Phi Phi Island, Bamboo Island, and two additional stops (one for snorkeling and one to swim.)
+We chose a 5 island tour and found that 4-5 Islands are the perfect amount.
+Any more islands would feel overwhelming, for sure!
+Our tour included Vikings Cave, the famous Maya Bay, Monkey Beach, Phi Phi Island, Bamboo Island, and two additional stops (one for snorkeling and one for swimming.)

-TIP: Keep in mind when they say 5 Thailand island hopping tour, it’s not always 5 islands, but usually 5 stops.
+Thailand Boat Hopping Tip: Keep in mind when they say 5 Thailand island hopping tours, it’s not always 5 islands, but usually 5 stops.
 Some of these stops are just drivebys without getting out of the boat.
 We also found that the hotel wanted to charge us a lot more for the same trip.

 Packing List For Island Hopping in Thailand

-Before going on this tour we would definitely recommend packing the below items!
+Before going on this Island hopping tour, we would definitely recommend packing the items below!

-- Coral-reef safe sunscreen.
-Believe it or not, traditional sunscreen can cause damaging effects to coral reefs.
+- Coral-reef safe sunscreen: Believe it or not, traditional sunscreen can cause damaging effects to coral reefs.
 It’s also good to bring your own sunscreen in general since Thailand sunscreen has whitening agents in it.
-Our two go-to sunscreens are Juice Beauty SPF 30 and Blue Lizard Australian Sunscreen Sensitive SPF30
+My two go-to sunscreens are Juice Beauty SPF 30 and Blue Lizard Australian Sunscreen Sensitive SPF30

 - An underwater camera if possible.
 I use the GoPro hero 6 and love it since you do not need a casing for certain depths!